PaNOSC-ViNYL/ase/doc/tutorials/db/db.rst

 Analysis
 --------

-Now we have what we need to calulate the adsorbiton energies and heights (:download:`ea.py`):
+Now we have what we need to calulate the adsorpiton energies and heights (:download:`ea.py`):

 .. literalinclude:: ea.py